baranucdag/basicGamePlatform/README.md

 # basicGamePlatform

-Basic console app.
-In this project i tried to create a console app which contains some properties and methods.
+In this project i tried to create a basic console app which contains some properties and methods.
 You can add gamers, games and campaigns.
 You can buy games for a lower price by using the campaigns.